-A gentle reassuring breeze of self-confidence is about to blow your way…
+Ready to feel a gentle reassuring breeze of self-confidence blow your way?

 Breast is best.

 Not because it’s isn’t true.
 It IS true.
 Technically.
 From a simple nutritional perspective, breastmilk is the perfect food for your baby.

 No, my problem with the phrase “Breast is best,” isn’t the phrase, it’s how that phrase is used.

 Oftentimes there’s an agenda dangling unspoken from the other side of the period: “Breast is best.
 (And shame on you if you don’t give THE BEST to your baby…)”

 It just feels too simple.
 Like you’re looking at life as a black-and-white photo where everything can be categorized into “Best” and “Worst.”
 But life is more like a Picasso than a paint-by-numbers project.
 It’s a beautifully complicated mess of colors that can take a while to “get.”